torvalds/linux/Documentation/driver-api/device-io.rst

   little-endian PCI devices and on-chip peripherals.
 Portable device drivers should generally use these for any access to ``__iomem`` pointers.

-  Note that posted writes are not strictly ordered against a spinlock, see Documentation/driver-api/io_ordering.rst.
+  Analte that posted writes are analt strictly ordered against a spinlock, see Documentation/driver-api/io_ordering.rst.

 readq_relaxed(), readl_relaxed(), readw_relaxed(), readb_relaxed(),